wordsforthewise/nate-g/_posts/2016-06-15-glassdoor-analysis.md

 ```

 # Results
 Finally, the fun part!
 I went to [wordle.net](http://www.wordle.net){:target="_blank"} and made these word clouds.
 These span reviews all the way back to 2008, so I'll have to filter out the more recent reviews soon, and see what it looks like since 2013.
-They changed CEOs in 2013 to [John Fallon](https://en.wikipedia.org/wiki/John_Fallon_(businessman)){:target="_blank"}, and the "brave, imaginative" phrase is part of a "brave, imaginative, and decent" thing that the former CEO,  [Marjorie Scardino](https://en.wikipedia.org/wiki/Marjorie_Scardino){:target="_blank"}, was all about.
+They changed CEOs in 2013 to [John Fallon](https://en.wikipedia.org/wiki/John_Fallon_(businessman)){:target="_blank"}, and the "brave, imaginative" phrase (in the 3-grams with punctuation) is part of a "brave, imaginative, and decent" thing that the former CEO,  [Marjorie Scardino](https://en.wikipedia.org/wiki/Marjorie_Scardino){:target="_blank"}, was all about.

 !['pro' words](/images/wordle - pearson 2 gram pros.png){: .center-image}
 Word cloud of the top 20 positive 2-word phrases from the 'pros' section of all Glassdoor reviews on Pearson.